 The local and export market for asparagus grown in Kenya.

 The market for fresh asparagus for the Kenyan farmer includes the export market, supplies to hotels, restaurants and supermarkets, and selling in open markets Wakulima Market (Marikiti) and city market in parklands and Ngara Market.
 There is also the avenue for packaging asparagus

-For suppying to institutions, the farmer can work out a regular contract with the said hotel, restaurant or supermarket.
+For supplying to institutions, the farmer can work out a regular contract with the said hotel, restaurant or supermarket.
 This way, the asparagus farmer is able to plan on how much to plant and harvest.

-Kenya has to improve on its production level, compared to other countries.
+Kenya has to improve its production level, compared to other countries.
 For example, Peru produced 390,000 tonnes of asparagus, while Kenya asparagus produced just 326 tonnes in 2017.

 Asparagus production in Kenya (In tonnes).
 From 1994 to 2017.
 Source; FAO

 - The Organic Farmers Market at Marula Studios (Every Saturday), New Muthaiga Shopping Mall Market (Every Saturday) and Two Rivers Shopping Mall

 - Zucchini Greengrocers Limited – ABC Place, Nairobi – 0702464646